SteeltoeOSS/Samples/Security/src/AspDotNetCore/CloudFoundrySingleSignon/README-SSO.md

 ### Execute Script to Configure new User and Group

 Next, locate the sso-setup script you'd like to execute (.cmd/.sh) from the scripts folder in this repository.
 Update the variables to suit your environment - You will need the `Admin Client Secret` for your installation of CloudFoundry for this step.
-If you are using Pivotal CloudFoundry (PCF), you can obtain the secret from the `Ops Manager/Elastic Runtime` credentials page under the `UAA` section.
+If you are using Pivotal CloudFoundry (PCF), you can obtain the secret from the `Ops Manager/Pivotal Application Service` credentials page under the `UAA` section.
 Look for `Admin Client Credentials`.

 ### Publish App & Push to CloudFoundry